AdobeDocs/analytics-platform.en/help/components/filters/quick-filters.md

 1. Select **[!UICONTROL Save filter]**
 1. (Optional) Rename the filter, then select [!UICONTROL **Apply**].

-   Go back to Workspace and note that the filter's side bar changes from striped blue to a lighter blue, indicating that it can no longer be edited or opened in the quick filter builder.
+   Go back to Workspace and note that the filter's side bar changes from light blue to a darker blue, indicating that it can no longer be edited or opened in the quick filter builder.
 And by saving it, it becomes part of the component list.

    ![Filter component list](assets/quick-seg4.png)